 On hot days, locals suit up and seek out the nearest space to splash.
 Hampstead Heath Ponds is the natural option: beloved of wild swimmers year-round, but best suited to fair-weather bathers when the sun shines.
 The trio of plunge pools here includes a men’s pond, a ladies’ pond and a mixed pond in different bucolic enclaves, where kingfishers dart and willow trees grace the water.
 For a city-central option, there’s also the Serpentine in Hyde Park.

-There are plenty of man-made pools, too, in the city’s lidos: public outdoor swimming pools with a distinctly sepia feel.
+There are plenty of man-made pools, too, in the city’s lidos: public outdoor pools with a nostalgic sepia-tinged feel.
 One of the best is Brockwell Lido, surrounded by art deco architecture, with the Lido Cafe, that attracts south-east London’s creative crowd.
 Don’t miss the Lido Lates, for open-air swimming by moonlight, plus a wood-fired sauna, street food, cocktails and music.

-Continue the party by exploring our London hotel collection…
+Continue the party by exploring the rest of our London hotel collection…